Rent a boat in Rhode Island

+You can find boats available to rent with or without a skipper in Rhode Island on the Nautal website.
+Search for sailboats, catamarans, motorboats and more in Rhode Island and/or in the world.
+Flexible cancellation or date changes up to 15 days before check in is allowed on selected boats.
 Boat rental in Rhode Island allows you to take a trip through time.
 Turn back the clock one hundred years, to when this New England state was the playground of America's rich and famous.
 The millionaires may have moved on, but their impressive mansions remain in the city of Newport.
 Don't miss The Breakers, the jewel of the Gilded Age.
 Built by Cornelius Vanderbilt, this 1895 mansion is every bit as lavish as you'd expect from one of the country's richest men.

 Rhode Island is a great stopping point when exploring the East Coast.
 In spite of being such a small state, due to the bays and islands, Rhode Island has 400 miles of beautiful coastline to enjoy and its interiors are full of gorgeous wooded forests, great for hiking.